Follow Us On:

 The Constitution of 1956 consisted of 234 articles, divided into 13 parts and 6 schedules.
 Following were the chief characteristics of the Constitution:

 - The constitution provided for the federal form of government with three lists of subjects: federal, provincial and concurrent.
-The federal list consisted of 33 items, provincial of 94 items and concurrent list of 19 items.
-The federal legislation was to get precedence over provincial legislation regarding concurrent list.
-In case of a conflict between federal and provincial governments, or between the provincial governments, Chief Justice of the Supreme Court was to act as a mediator.
-Federal government exercised wider control in provincial matters in case of emergency.
+The federal list consisted of 33 items, provincial of 94 items, and a concurrent list of 19 items.
+The federal legislation was to get precedence over provincial legislation regarding the concurrent list.
+In case of a conflict between federal and provincial governments, or between the provincial governments, the Chief Justice of the Supreme Court was to act as a mediator.
+The federal government exercised wider control in provincial matters in case of emergency.